Credit card debt consolidation offers one easy monthly payment for all your debt.

 Understanding the goals of consolidation

 With credit card debt consolidation, all these unsecured debts are rolled into one payment.
-You have two goals when you consolidate:
+You have two goals when you consolidate your debt:

 - Simplify and lower your total monthly payments.